Arksine/moonraker/docs/web_api.md

   or "client".
 - The `proc_id` field contains a unique id associated with the current update process.
 This id is generated for each update request.
-- The `message` field contains an asyncronous message sent during the update process.
+- The `message` field contains an asynchronous message sent during the update process.
 - The `complete` field is set to true on the final message sent during an update, indicating that the update completed successfully.
 Otherwise it